grahil-24/Linux/Commands.md

 5. -r - order of sort is reversed.
 Descending instead of ascending

 When output contains fields (eg: /etc/passwd file) -t and -k parameters come in handy. -t specifies the field seperator character, and the -k parameter the field number.

+33. sleep - accepts parameter as number of seconds you want the process to wait (Sleep).
+This command is often used to bring pauses in shell scripts.
+To put the command in background mode & is appended at the end.
+Eg: sleep 10&

+	When process put into background, process id and background job number is returned.
+To view jobs running in background, command - jobs.